Keyfactor/k8s-orchestrator/readme_source.md

 - As a base64 encoded string that contains the service account credentials

 ### Service Account Setup
-To set up a service account user on your Kubernetes cluster to be used by the Kubernetes Orchestrator Extension, use the following example as a guide:
+For more details on the service account check the service account docs here [K8S service account setup guide](scripts%2Fkubernetes%2FREADME.md)
+**NOTE**: The orchestrator extension requires the service account to be in the specific format detailed in the setup guide.

+For a quick reference on what permissions are required for the service account, see the following example YAML file:
 ```yaml
 apiVersion: v1
 kind: ServiceAccount